lmas/thesis/thesis.typ

-Given that sensor readings are most often timestamped and thus temporal in nature as stated by _Gupta et al._ @gupta, then the data analysis should focus on ensuring the "temporal continuity" has been maintained.
+Given that sensor readings are most often timestamped and thus temporal in nature as stated by _Gupta et al._ @gupta, the focus should be on ensuring that the time series maintains its "temporal continuity" during the data analysis.
-The analysis should flag any sudden anomalies or other kinds of observed outliers in the time series data.
+It should flag any sudden anomalies or other kinds of observed outliers in the time series.

 == Problem definition <definition>

 This thesis looks to investigate and try to answer the following questions:

-- Is it possible to run the matrix profile algorithm in a limited hardware environment, such as a small, of-the-shelf microprocessor board, and be able to detect anomalies in the data streams from multiple sensors?
+- Is it possible to run the Matrix Profile algorithm in a limited hardware environment, such as a small, of-the-shelf microprocessor board, and be able to detect anomalies in the data streams from multiple sensors?